 Connect with our site for more tips, resources, and information for finding your dream property — no matter your lifestyle!

-Joy Bender isa co-founder of Aumann Bender & Associates with Pacific Sotheby’s in San Diego.
+Joy Bender is a co-founder of Aumann Bender & Associates in San Diego.
 Her team represents extraordinary homes in a variety of lifestyle categories and price points.
 Joy helps real estate professionals learn how to create real estate digital marketing to generate leads, learn about breaking into the high end of their market, and about selling to the affluent in her free Facebook Group search: Selling Luxury – Digital Marketing.